How to Track Social Mentions? [2025 Guide]

 Whether you’re a small business, or a brand investing thousands of dollars into its social media presence, you’re most likely talked about by other people online.
-Every time you appear in other people’s tweets, Facebook updates, or Instagram comments, it counts as a social mention.
+Every time you appear in other people’s content or comments on major social media channels – it counts as a social mention.

 The more people talk about your brand online, the bigger brand awareness you have.
 And it translates directly to increased sales and your overall position on the market.